BorisPlaton/localstack-example/README.md

 }
 ```

-If we specify non-existing `id` we will receive the following output:
+If we specify a non-existing `id` we will receive the following output:
 ```shell
 $ curl https://rkxhafng0t.execute-api.localhost.localstack.cloud:4566/local/customer/2/
 null
 ```

-So, an infrastructure, that is managed by the LocalStack can also communicate with external microservices, that are in the same network.
+So, an infrastructure that is managed by the LocalStack can also communicate with external microservices that are in the same network.

-As you remember, lambdas are created dynamically as a new docker containers, and they are connected to the same network, where LocalStack is.
+As you remember, lambdas are created dynamically as a new docker container, and they are connected to the same network where LocalStack is.

 Here is a diagram of this workflow:
 ![5.png](./img/5.png)